alysivji/advent-of-code/2024/README.md

 I was thinking about using permutations for this one but 12 choose 12 is a very big number so there definitely must have been another way.
 Found a recursive solution that worked for part 1, but not part 2 since I recursed backwards vs forwards.
 Ran into some issues during the part 2 implementation that made me realize I could more easily solve this by recursing forward.

 Felt really comfortable to write the solution in TypeScript.
+Also, learned about [structuredClone()](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone)

 ## Todo